wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-mongodb-template.md

 In this sequence, deploying multiple data nodes will happen in parallel, with the exception of the last node.
 This is where the cluster will be formed and new replica set will be deployed, so all previous nodes will need to be up and running before that moment in time.
 Last step will be to deploy the optional Arbiter node (only for those t-shirt sizes where this is required).

-Looking again inside our main template (azuredeploy.json), let’s see how this logic is implemented, starting from all data members in the following example.
+Looking again inside our main template (azuredeploy.json), let's see how this logic is implemented, starting from all data members in the following example.

     {
       "type": "Microsoft.Resources/deployments",